Evgeniya Rodina: 2007

-In January she entered qualifying for a WTA Tour event for the first time in her career, her only previous WTA appearance having been thanks to a main draw wildcard.
-But far from being a minor-level WTA event, it was a Grand Slam that she chose to tackle first at WTA qualifying level, and more specifically the Australian Open.
+In January she entered qualifying for a WTA Tour event for the first time in her career.
+But far from being a minor-level event, it was a major that she chose to tackle first, more specifically the Australian Open.
 In the first round of the qualifying draw, she defeated Angela Haynes, but then she lost in the second to another American, Bethanie Mattek.

 After taking the next month off from competition, she entered qualifying for the Tier-III tournament at Bogotá, Colombia in mid-February, and reached the qualifying round with two victories over South American players, before losing to a little-known Spaniard, Estrella Cabeza Candela.

 A week later, she entered qualifying for another Tier-III event in the Americas, this time at Acapulco, Mexico.
-But she was drawn against German player Gréta Arn in the first round of qualifying, and ceded to her a close three-setter, 5–7, 6–4, 2–6.
+But she was drawn against German player Gréta Arn in the first round of qualifying, and ceded to her a close three-setter.

 Returning to the ITF Circuit in March, she suffered a close first-round loss to Darya Kustova in the $25k event at Minsk before winning through to the finals at Moscow with victories over fellow-Russians Oxana Lyubtsova and Alisa Kleybanova, but then lost a very close final to Ekaterina Makarova, who thereby avenged her defeat at the hands of Rodina in the finals of another $25k event at Moscow the previous August.

-Staying with $25k events in April, she lost a very close first round match to Australian Casey Dellacqua 7–6, 6–7, 3–6 at Biarritz, France, but the following week won through to the semi-finals at Calvià, Spain, with a three-set quarterfinal victory against Czech Petra Cetkovská, 6–4, 3–6, 6–4, only to lose her semifinal tie to Spanish player María José Martínez Sánchez in straight sets.
+Staying with $25k events in April, she lost a very close first-round match to Casey Dellacqua at Biarritz, France, but the following week won through to the semifinals at Calvià, Spain, with a three-set quarterfinal victory against Petra Cetkovská, only to lose her semifinal tie to María José Martínez Sánchez in straight sets.

 Late that month, she stepped back up to the $50k level at Torrent, Valencia, but lost in the second round to Maret Ani.